bucanero/psbbn-art-database/README.md

 3. Images must be 256×256 or higher in resolution.

 ### Contribute via Ko-Fi
-The automatic contribution of artwork and the reporting of missing artwork require the use of [webhook.site](https://webhook.site/).
-I currently use a free account, which provides a URL for seven days or 100 requests.
-As popularity grows, we’re now exceeding the 100-request limit every few days.
+This project uses [webhook.site](https://webhook.site/) to automatically contribute game artwork and report missing artwork to this database.
+I’m currently on a free account, which provides a temporary URL for seven days or 100 requests.
+As the project grows in popularity, we're exceeding the 100-request limit every few days.
+A paid subscription costs $9/month or $90/year, donations would help fund this.

-A paid subscription costs $9/month or $90/year.
-Donations would allow me to fund this.
-If you appreciate my work and want to support the continued development of the PSBBN Definitive English Patch and other PS2-related projects, [you can donate to my Ko-Fi here](https://ko-fi.com/cosmicscale).
+If you appreciate my work and want to support the ongoing development of the PSBBN Definitive English Patch and other PS2-related projects, [you can donate to my Ko-Fi here](https://ko-fi.com/cosmicscale).